Best Inflatable Kayak Australia 2025

 Packed Size - 76x43x25cm

-Overall - Stable and handles well.
-Just time consuming to dry it out
+Overall - Reliable for calm waters but just time consuming to dry out

 Oru Lake